ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 linkcolor: blue
 ---
 ![](Images/ITU_logo.jpg)

-\newpage
+\vspace{4em}

 # Introduction
-This report documents the design, implementation, and collaboration process behind *Chirp!*, an application developed as part of the Analysis, Design and Software Architecture course project.
+This report documents the design, implementation, and collaboration process behind *Chirp!*, an application developed as part of the _Analysis, Design and Software Architecture_ course project in 2025.

-The purpose of the report is to describe the system’s functionality, architectural decisions, and development workflow, as well as to provide clear instructions for running the application locally.
+The purpose of the report is to describe the system’s functionality, architectural decisions, and development workflow, as well as to provide clear instructions for running and testing the application locally.

 # Design and Architecture of _Chirp!_